 Are water kefir grains reusable?

 Yes, water kefir grains are reusable.
 Once a batch of water kefir is finished culturing, simply remove the water kefir grains and place them in fresh sugar water, juice, or coconut water.
+(Although reusable, it is not advisable to use your only set of grains in juice/coconut water, as this can be very hard on them.
+It's best to use a separate set of grains.)

 The powdered kefir starter culture may also be resued several times.
 Simply follow the instructions for Making Kefir with a Direct-Set Starter Culture.